 Adobe Books opened in 1989, in the Mission district of San Francisco.
 Andrew McKinley was the proprietor for 23 years, during which time the store became a bohemian nexus for a large rotating cast of artists, musicians, writers, readers, thinkers, and whoever was looking for some old comfortable couches and a place to chill out.
 With an open heart and open door, Andrew played host over the years to an innumerable number of memorable evenings.

-In 2001 the former back storage room was transformed in to a dedicated gallery space, becoming the Adobe Books Backroom Gallery.
-This vision was lead by Amanda Eicher, with the help of many people long the way.
-The new gallery lent it’s humble walls to a series of artists, providing an intimate space to see work.
-Adobe was one of the institutions which give support to the Mission School artists.
+In 2001 the former back storage room was transformed into a dedicated gallery space, becoming the Adobe Books Backroom Gallery.
+This vision was lead by Amanda Eicher, with the help of many people along the way.
+The new gallery lent its humble walls to a series of artists, providing an intimate space to see work.
+Adobe was one of the institutions which gave support to the Mission School artists.

 In 2012, with San Francisco gearing up for the second dot-com boom, the beloved 16th street shop faced an untenable rent hike and a changing neighborhood.
 A group of Adobe regulars came together and formed a cooperative structure.
 Through many late nights, a new shop was imagined that would be able to survive a new era.
 A fund raising campaign eased our move over to 24th street, where we would join a small number of existing independent bookstores adding to an informal bookstore row.

-Now in our sixth year on 24th street, and approaching of 30th year in business, we’re very thankful to have our doors open and for all the artists who grace our space.
+Now in our sixth year on 24th street, and celebrating our 30th year in business, we’re very thankful to have our doors open and grateful for all the artists who grace our space.
 A solid crew of volunteers keep us moving forward, all orchestrated by our talented manager, Josephine Villegas Torio.
 In 2018 we were able to host 159 public events, free of charge to the artists, musicians, poets, writers, and thinkers!
 Stop by and say hello, we’d love to see your face.

 Adobe Books founder, Andrew McKinley, being interviewed in his book warehouse for 2016's documentary 'Water Under The Bridge’ by Katie Wheeler-Dubin and Mila Puccini.